 Finally, the outermost circle is called the danger zone, or panic zone.
-Everything here is new and most of it is scary.
-The stuff in your danger zone is the stuff that you’re simply not ready for.
+Everything here is new, and most of it is scary.
+The stuff in your danger zone is the stuff you aren’t yet ready to face.
 Maybe someday, but not today.

-Stepping into your danger zone is more likely to lead to serious emotional distress than any meaningful growth.
-It is best to avoid your danger zone altogether, whenever possible.
+Stepping into your danger zone typically leads to more emotional distress than meaningful growth.
+Therefore, it is best to avoid your danger zone whenever possible.

-- Working a job you aren’t qualified for
+- Working a job that you aren’t qualified for

 - Traveling to a new country alone

 - Speaking in front of a large crowd with no experience

-Again, don’t sweat these names too much, or the examples for that matter.
+Again, don’t sweat these names too much, or even the examples.
 All that matters here is that there’s the comfy-cozy spot in the center, the holy-shit-scary region on the outside, and the goldilocks zone in between.
 You will know what falls where for you.

 Draw Your Own Borders